 Answer: Yes, it does.
 There is "Catch SafeCall exceptions" option, which is designed to catch exceptions in any COM object.

->

-> Answer: Probably no. We have templates (typical settings) for all common application types.
-And even if there is no template for your application type - you can just set up options manually.
-If there is no ready-to-use hook for your application type - you need to invoke EurekaLog from your global exception handler.
-The worst-case scenario is when you are building non-standard application type which do not have any "OnException"-like events or handlers.
+Answer: Probably no. We have profiles (templates, typical settings) for all common project types.
+And even if there is no template for your project type - you can just set up options manually.
+If there is no ready-to-use hook for your project type - you need to invoke EurekaLog from your global exception handler.
+The worst-case scenario is when you are building non-standard project type which do not have any "OnException"-like events or handlers.
 You can contact our support to find a solution.

->

-> Answer: Yes, EurekaLog is fully compatible with .exe compression/protection software, so you can use those tools without any restrictions.
+Answer: Yes, EurekaLog is fully compatible with .exe compression/protection software, so you can use those tools without any restrictions.
 EurekaLog have wide range of customization options.

 There are options to disable hooks installation (hooks installation can be detected as application's crack).

 There are options to use hi-level or low-level hooks (trade detalization for better compatibility).